-SB Friedman Development Advisors (SB Friedman) assisted the City of Chicago in creating a subsidiary entity, Chicago Development Fund (CDF), and applying for a competitive federal allocation of New Markets Tax Credits from the U.S. Treasury.
-We served as lead author of CDF’s successful applications during the Fourth, Seventh and Eighth Allocation Rounds, obtaining total allocations of $173 million.
+SB Friedman assisted the City of Chicago in creating a subsidiary entity, Chicago Development Fund (CDF), and applying for a competitive federal allocation of New Markets Tax Credits from the U.S. Treasury.
+We served as lead author of CDF’s successful applications during the Fourth, Seventh Eighth and Ninth Allocation Rounds, obtaining total allocations of $238 million.
 SB Friedman has subsequently assisted CDF with the management, deployment and ongoing servicing/asset management of this tax credit pool.
 Representative projects for community facilities are described in further detail below.

 PCC Community Wellness Center